Xiaoming0313883/Zspawn/README.md

 # Zspawn
+A plugin for PocketMine-MP.
-A zombie spawner that showing info on floating text and custom delay.
+Zombie spawner that showing info on floating text and custom delay.

 ## USAGE
 - Command